The 10 Biggest DeFi Hacks In History (Updated List For 2024)

 Vulcan Forged is a play-to-earn gaming platform that hosts a range of blockchain-based games.
 Rather than focus purely on decentralized finance, the Vulcan Forged gaming hub incorporates elements of DeFi into the ecosystem.
 Each game rewards players with tokens and then allows players to utilize those tokens to unlock more aspects of the game.
 The native token of the Vulcan Forged ecosystem is called PYR.

-In December 2021, the Vulcan Forged ecosystem fell victim to an attack that resulted in involved the platform losing access to players’ private keys.
+In December 2021, the Vulcan Forged ecosystem fell victim to an attack that resulted in the platform losing access to players’ private keys.
 To help manage customers’ funds, Vulcan Forged employed the services of Venly, a blockchain technology provider.
-Unfortunately, a weakness in Vulcan Forged servers became exposed which enabled a malicious party to access credentials for Venly.
+Unfortunately, a weakness in Vulcan Forged servers became exposed, enabling a malicious party to access credentials for Venly.
 Using the credentials, the private keys of Vulcan Forged players were targeted.

 Vulcan Forged hack announcement